Doubleview Gold Corp.: Doubleview Gold Corp Announces Private Placement

 Each flow-through unit (the "FT Unit") consists of one common share of the Company (a "FT Share") and one half of one common share purchase warrant (each, a "Warrant") at a price of $0.55 per FT Unit.
 Each full Warrant entitles the holder thereof to purchase one common share of the Company (a "Warrant Share") (on a non-"flow-through" basis) at an exercise price of $0.65 per Warrant Share for a period of 24 months following the closing date.
 The Warrants are subject to early termination if the underlying shares trade at a volume weighted average price equal to or greater than $0.70 for 5 consecutive days in the 24 month period from the date of issuance.

-Each Unit shall consist of one common share of the Company (a "Share") and one common share purchase warrant (each, a "Warrant").
+Each Unit shall consist of one common share of the Company (a "Share") and one common share purchase warrant (each, a "Warrant") at a price of $0.38 per Unit.
 Each Warrant entitles the holder thereof to purchase one common share of the Company (a "Warrant Share") at an exercise price of $0.48 per Warrant Share for a period of 6 months following the closing date and thereafter at an exercise price of $0.55 per Warrant Share for a period of 18 months.
 The Warrants are subject to early termination if the underlying shares trade at a volume weighted average price equal to or greater than $0.65 for 5 consecutive days in the 24 month period from the date of issuance.

 The proceeds of the sale of the shares will be used for contribution and maintenance of the Company's exploration work on its BC projects, particularly for the polymetallic Hat Project, located in northwestern BC.
 This work includes drilling, geological advisory and analytical services as well as other development work and general working capital purposes.